shenaha/SII--Visualizing-Crime-Locations-in-London/README.md

 - ASB Incidents, Crime and Outcomes (https://data.police.uk/about/#general)
 - URL Encode Decode - URL Percent Encoding and Decoding (https://www.url-encode-decode.com/)
 - Feature Type (http://docs.geoserver.org/stable/en/user/rest/api/featuretypes.html)

+#### License
+MIT License.
+This is the license for the source code, NOT INCLUDING THE DATA OR ANY USED LIBRARY.